Amazon's official Prime Day event has wrapped up in Australia for 2021, but some of the best deals we saw over the 65-hour marathon are still live!

 Boses's premium and elegant flagship ANC cans are discounted by an awesome AU$220 on Amazon at the moment, in Black, Silver and Soapstone, all going for AU$377.
 Designed for comfort and style, these headphones provide the best ANC the company has to offer, solid call quality, and a well-balanced, clear audio.View Deal

 AU$249 AU$129 (save AU$120)

-Panasonic true wireless RZ-S500Ws are often available at far below their RRP, but this is easily the cheapest we've seen then, with 48% off on these four-star buds.
+Panasonic true wireless RZ-S500Ws are often available at far below their RRP, but this is easily the cheapest we've seen then, with 48% off on these five-star buds.
 With excellent noise-cancelling, great touch controls, and a detailed sound, these buds offer a lot of bang for the buck, and that buck is a whole let cheaper right now.View Deal

 Sennheiser hit it out of the park with these true wireless buds, our five-star review praised their lively and detailed sound, lightweight fit and terrific overall value.
 While we've seen the delightful CX 400BT discounted fairly regularly, this is one of the lowest prices we've seen.
 Available in Black or White on Amazon.View Deal

 Bose has taken its expertise in noise-cancelling to the true wireless format with the QuietComfort Earbuds, taking on the likes of Sony with its WF-1000XM3.
 Here at What Hi-Fi?, we gave them five stars for their superbly balanced and exciting sound, along with their impressive ANC capabilities.
 Available in Black or Soapstone for AU$299 at Amazon.View Deal

 AU$399 AU$285 on Amazon (save AU$114)